 Elohim was appointed with Missions Door in 2006 serving with Campus Ambassadors in Hermosillo, Mexico.
 Elohim and Karla’s vision is to inspire a “Generation with Direction” and to see an entire generation living according to the Bible and fulfilling God's redemptive purposes for the world.
-The University of Sonora Hermosillo Campus houses just over 22,000 students.
+The University of Sonora Hermosillo Campus has over 29,000 students.
 Elohim has found that students are open to talking about spirituality, but the challenge is developing a deep desire to know and follow Jesus Christ.
-Collaborating with Arbol de Vida Church (Life Tree Church) in north Hermosillo, Elohim and Karla seek to develop a culturally relevant community of students who are being transformed by the love of God and who extend the Kingdom of God by serving others.
+With some friends Elohim and Karla started a church in September 2022 and they gather in houses and partner together in the campus ministry.
+Elohim and Karla seek to develop a culturally relevant community of students who are being transformed by the love of God and who extend the Kingdom of God by serving others.

 - A. in Theology at Nogales Baptist Seminary, Nogales, Sonora, México